Showcase your Thesis!

 "How to win the 3MT" workshop materials

-Did you miss our recent "How to win the 3MT" workshop on Zoom?
+Did you miss last year's "How to win the 3MT" workshop on Zoom?
 Don't worry, you can access all the materials here!

 Delivered by Pitch & Communication guru, Peter Browne and our own Dr Megan Brewer, find out everything you need to know about entering and acing this competition!

 Watch our 3MT Editing video tutorials by Dr Megan Brewer